 In 1993 the company took over the running of Polruan Ferry Company which operates the passenger ferry between Polruan and Fowey.

 Through the 1990s and 2000s, C Toms & Son continued to establish a UK wide reputation for building fishing boats.
 The company also diversified from building in wood to also build in steel and built several different types of commercial vessels.

 Angela retired in 2008 and C Toms & Son is now run by Allen and his children Paul and Karen.

-In 2014 the company opened a new purpose built facility including a chandlery shop and showers and launderette facilities for visiting yachtsmen.
+In 2014 the company opened a new facility including a chandlery, showers and launderette facilities.

-2016 will see more development for C Toms & Son with the upgrade of the main slipway and a large extension to the main building shed.
-This is in response to the current demand in the fishing industry for larger and deeper vessels.
+In 2016 the main slipway was upgraded and a large extension added to the main building shed.
+This was in response to the demand in the fishing industry for larger and deeper vessels.
 It will also complete the first steel Thames barge to be built since 1930.

 In 2017 the company invested in a 220 tonne boat hoist, this helped accommodate the growing demand from the fishing fleet but also allowed for the lifting of larger leisure vessels.

 In 2019 the chandlery was closed and the building repurposed to accommodate a growing admin team working to support all aspects of the business.

 In 2021 Paul’s son Elliot joined the company, he is the fifth generation of the family to work in the business.

 In 2022 the company celebrated it’s 100th anniversary, C Toms and Son Ltd is now run by Paul and Allen.